Mulu Caves & Pinnacles Trek

 Mulu National Park is Malaysia's first UNESCO site, and its remote location makes visiting it still very much the explorer's expedition.
 Here you can explore the world's largest caves, see the exodus of millions of bats from their cave, and hike up Mt Api for sublime views that look like the tombstones of giants.
 Suitable for intermediate hikers.

 1 / 26

 Browse 4 Options for Mulu Caves & Pinnacles Trek

 All Options for Mulu Caves & Pinnacles Trek

 No results available

+To reach Gunung Mulu National Park, you'll need to fly into Mulu Airport.
+The guide will pick you up from Mulu Airport.
 There are daily flights into Mulu from Miri, and flights four times a week into Mulu from Kota Kinabalu and Kuching respectively.
 Most people fly into Mulu from Miri because of the daily flights.